Adal Sultanate: Rise of the Sultanate

-After 1468, a new breed of rulers emerged on the Adal political scene.
-The dissidents opposed Walashma rule owing to a treaty that Sultan Muhammad ibn Badlay had signed with Emperor Baeda Maryam of Ethiopia, wherein Badlay agreed to submit yearly tribute.
-This was done to achieve peace in the region, though tribute was never sent.
+Following the defeat and death of Badlay ibn Sa'ad ad-Din at the Battle of Gomit, the next Sultan of Adal, Muhammad ibn Badlay, submitted to Emperor Baeda Maryam I and started paying annual tribute to the Ethiopian Empire with which he secure peace.
 Adal's Emirs, who administered the provinces, interpreted the agreement as a betrayal of their independence and a retreat from the polity's long-standing policy of resistance to Abyssinian incursions.
-The main leader of this opposition was the Emir of Zeila, the Sultanate's richest province.
-As such, he was expected to pay the highest share of the annual tribute to be given to the Abyssinian Emperor.
-Emir Laday Usman subsequently marched to Dakkar and seized power in 1471.
+Emir Laday Usman of Harar subsequently marched to Dakkar and seized power in 1471.
 However, Usman did not dismiss the Sultan from office, but instead gave him a ceremonial position while retaining the real power for himself.
 Adal now came under the leadership of a powerful Emir who governed from the palace of a nominal Sultan.
-Mohammad Hassan states Adal Sultans began losing control of the state to Harar's aristocracy, the Harari and Harla people.
+Usman would route emperor Baeda Maryam's troops in battle.
+Historian Mohammed Hassen states the sultans of Adal had lost control of the state to Harar's aristocracy.